Most Iconic and Oldest Restaurants By State

 1 Response to Most Iconic and Oldest Restaurants By State

-1. James Lee Suttles says:
+1. James Lee Suttles's avatar James Lee Suttles says:

 Thanks – its interesting how the Manago Hotel in Kona has been raised in stature over the years.
 It managed to stay true to itself over the years.
 I’m not sure if it is still under local ownership, but it used to be a real flophouse in the ’70s.